Altitude Acclimatization, Everest base camp trek and Namche Bazzar

 Altitude Sickness is an adverse physical effect of high altitude on humans due to acute exposure to low partial pressure of oxygen at high altitude.
 The symptoms aren’t measured directly and resemble the case of flu, carbon monoxide poisoning or hangover.
 The problem of altitude sickness may lead to severe conditions that may eventually be fatal if not addressed properly.

-In the trekking expeditions like that of Everest Base Camp Trek the air becomes thinner with the increase in altitude; the amount of oxygen carried in the blood to muscles is lower as well.
+In the treks like Everest base camp, the air becomes thinner with the increase in altitude; the amount of oxygen carried in the blood to muscles is lower as well.
 Due to this the aerobic capacity of the body is reduced.
 The body needs to get adapted to the higher altitudes and the only way for adaptation of body to higher altitude is to do minor physical activities before moving further up the landscape.
 This is generally known as Altitude acclimatization.

 Some rules to follow in the altitude acclimatization process are as follows: